microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/authenticationcombinationconfiguration.md

 Namespace: microsoft.graph

 Sets restrictions on specific types, modes, or versions of an authentication method that is tied to specific auth method combinations used in an [authentication strength](authenticationstrengths-overview.md).
-The following resources inherit from this abstract and define the various types of combination configurations:
+The following resources inherit from the [authentication strength](authenticationstrengths-overview.md) abstract and define the various types of combination configurations:
 * [fido2combinationConfigurations](fido2combinationconfiguration.md)
 * [x509certificatecombinationconfiguration](x509certificatecombinationconfiguration.md)